 Being a meditation scientist I often write about lifestyle choices that support augmented brain function and structure.
 As a general rule food that is associated with a healthy brain also positively correlates with improved general health and well-being.
 So having just blogged an article explaining how blueberry consumption can reduce effective brain age by up to 2.5 years I looked up potential relationships between blueberries and the gut microbiome.

-As we age, chronic diseases become more likely1, when low grade inflammation is an underlying factor scientists refer to this as the “inflammaging” syndrome.
-In gut health inflammaging is linked to a weakening of a number of internal systems (homeostasis) including a reduction in the efficiency of the immune barrier.
-In experiments with mice it was suggested that polyphenols reduced intestinal inflammation and led to the modulation of the gut microbiota.
-The evidence is that berries are rich sources of polyphenols and so are likely to have a positive impact upon chronic diseases linked to gut health, particularly in older populations.
+As we age, chronic diseases become more likely1, when low-grade inflammation is an underlying factor, scientists refer to this as the “inflammaging” syndrome.
+In the gut, health inflammaging is linked to a weakening of a number of internal systems (homeostasis) including a reduction in the efficiency of the immune barrier.
+In experiments with mice, it was suggested that polyphenols reduced intestinal inflammation and led to the modulation of the gut microbiota.
+The evidence is that berries are rich sources of polyphenols and so are likely to have a positive impact on chronic diseases linked to gut health, particularly in older populations.

 Experiments have demonstrated an improved insulin response in blueberry-fed mice when compared to controls.